Matthew Chatfield

 Matthew Chatfield is a writer and commentator on the countryside, conservation and particularly the Isle of Wight.
 He is the creator and editor of Naturenet, the internet's online resource for practical nature conservation and countryside management.
 To see Matthew's full CV click here.

-Not only is Matthew the editor of Naturenet, he is employed as a Communications Officer by the Isle of Wight Council.
+Not only is Matthew the editor of Naturenet, he makes websites for Matrix Create.

 Born in Sussex in the 1960s, to a clergy family, his arrival was heralded by a cartoon in the local paper suggesting that his mother, Janet, was about to bear three other sons named Mark, Luke and John.
 This did not occur, for which he was heartily grateful and no doubt so was she.